 This treatment option also looks at negative thoughts associated with recovery.
 Once these thoughts are identified, they’re debunked, and a positive train of thought is encouraged instead.
 Motivational interviewing asks specific questions and encourages patients to go in-depth about their future plans and how they aim to achieve them.

-Asking clients to create specific future plans allows them to put things in perspective and understand how their addiction might be impeding them from making progress.
+Asking patients to create specific future plans allows them to put things in perspective and understand how their addiction might be impeding them from making progress.
 The goal is to show individuals that treatment is the best method for achieving their future goals, whether they are short- or long-term.

 Cognitive-behavioral therapy (CBT) is used alongside other treatment methods.
 CBT helps you identify current thoughts or behaviors that are contributing to addiction.
 This form of therapy effectively treats various mental health conditions, such as depression or anxiety.
 Treatment centers often use it to help address the underlying causes of drug misuse.